How to create an employer brand that the world respects

 An innovative product or service can sell itself through word of mouth and media attention.
 Consider the Beyond Burger.
 Also don’t underestimate the value of social innovation.
 Is your organization managed in a special future-oriented way?
 Or is the way in which cooperation between employees is organized unique in productivity or positivity?

 Whether you have a technological or social innovation, ensure exposure of these initiatives, internally and externally.
-Use your internal communication channels or events to show off the your ‘in-company treasures’ to colleagues.
-Or take part in public competitions or ranking such as the MIT Inclusive Innovation challenge, Fortune 100 best companies to work for, or innovation prizes awarded by you (local) government.
+Use your internal communication channels or events to show off your ‘in-company treasures’ to colleagues.
+Or take part in public competitions or ranking such as the MIT Inclusive Innovation challenge or innovation prizes awarded by your (local) government.
+Or get the Certificate Sustainable Employment to show that you care about your employees.
 There are enough creative ways to create organizational pride among your employees!

 Enable your employees to make customers happy!